microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-34-marketplace.md

 Now that we have the package ready to upload, we need *somewhere* in Azure Stack to upload it to.
 For that, we'll create a **storage account** that will be used to hold this package, and any others we upload in the future.

-1. On MAS-CON01, connect to your Azure Stack via an **administrative PowerShell console**.
+1. Connect to your Azure Stack via an **administrative PowerShell console**.
 If you're not still connected from the earlier steps, run the following:

   ``` powershell
   cd\